B2B e-Invoicing to Become Mandatory in Italy - What Does This Mean for Your Global Business?

 Director Network Business Area DACH

 Italy is one of the pioneers in e-invoicing.
-Long before the deadline was set by the EU directive, Italy made electronic invoicing mandatory for invoices submitted to government organizations.
+Long before the deadline was set by the EU directive, Italy made electronic invoicing mandatory for invoices submitted to government organisations.
 In the public sector, paper invoices became a thing of the past back on March 31, 2015.
 Now, the requirement to submit invoices electronically is being extended to include business relationships between private companies.

 Since January 1, 2017, private companies in Italy have had the option to submit invoices electronically via the official exchange system, known as Sistema di Interscambio (SdI).
 However, this system was voluntary, and adoption remained low despite the tax incentives on offer.
 The Italian government has now decided to make electronic invoicing mandatory in the private sector too.

 When do the new regulations start and who is affected?

 - Starting on January 1, 2019, all invoices in the B2B sector must be sent electronically via SdI.

 - For the oil and gas sector, the regulations will go into effect starting July 1, 2018.